advis61/OracleOfDereth/README.md

 If you crash at the login screen, make sure to upgrade to latest Decal v2.9.8.3

+To upgrade from a previous version, just download and re-run the .exe file.

+## Getting Started
+- This plugin requires the latest Decal, v2.9.8.3.
+It will fail to register in previous versions.

+- Download the latest .exe from above.
+Or check out all [Oracle of Dereth Releases](https://github.com/advis61/OracleOfDereth/releases).

+- Run the .exe program.

+- If the `Windows protected your PC` message appears, click on `More info` near the top-left corner of the window and select `Run anyway`.

+- Complete the installer.

+- It should automatically appear in the Decal list of plugins.
+You're all done!

 ## About

 An [Asheron's Call](https://emulator.ac/how-to-play/) [Decal](https://decaldev.com/) v2.9.8.3 plugin.